mtplr/blacomcalc/README.md

 #COM
 #ANGLES
 12 13 14
+38 1 187
 #ANGLES
 end
 ```

-# Get data from .mol files (WIP)
+# Get data from .mol files

 A quick tool to extract bonds information in the way Blacomcalc reads it, is implemented: just use **convert-mol.py**.
+This is just a raw script, so it must still be considered **WIP**!

 This feature is currently work in progress, and it is reports data for Blacomcalc only for **oligomers** of
 the same molecule.
 However, it can be used for different molecules only if `#M` delimiters are put later by hand.